 Again, incorporating the iconic Betty Boop brand with shoes that have been going since the 60’s, injects a bit of fun into the Doc Martens brand, showing there are endless opportunities to mix brands.

 This is a great example of a collaboration benefitting both parties as Betty Boop creates nostalgia for an audience who grew up with the character on-screen, and the company have incorporated her iconic look into the shoes, making them wearable, whilst still being a fun limited edition piece.

 This is what we meant when we mentioned “animals as influencers.”

-Daniel Wellington are a watch brand well known for collaboration with influencers, in fact they could be branded as one of the pioneers.
+Daniel Wellington are a watch brand well known for their collaboration with influencers.

 The target audience and following of the Canadian Bro’s account is mainly dog and animal lovers, as the account follows the lives of Jaspar the Pomsky and Louie the Eskimute, giving us posts from their perspective.

 The Daniel Wellington collaboration was no exception.Without losing their brand identity, and in fact using both brands together, the Canadian Bro’s owner created a post including one of the watches to help attract new leads.

 The caption read: “I Got Dad the Classic Bristol 40mm RG” – implying that the dog not only wrote the caption, but also bought the watch for his owner.